alfatpololo/Mama-Recipe-Frontend-Deploy/README.md

 <!-- About The Project -->
 ## About The Project
-Mamarecipe is a website to share secret recipes.
+Mama Recipe is a web-based cookbook-sharing application.
-You can create a new account which later will allow you to search for a delightful food recipe.
+Developed using PERN (PostgreSQL, ExpressJs, ReactJs, NodeJs) stack.
-You are a chef yourself?
-You can start uploading your very own recipe and share it to others.
+It allows users to share recipes, rate and like recipes, search recipes and bookmark them.
 Mamarecipe also provides a liked and loved recipe list so you won’t have to remember every recipe you are fond of.

 ### Built With